 As is the case with DSPPs, DRiPs come with their own set of drawbacks depending on your investment goals and objectives.
 Only certain companies offer DRiP accounts, which means you need to do your homework on the stocks that you can purchase.
 Investors interested in starting a DRiP account should bear in mind that gains from DRiPs are taxable income and require that you have proper liquidity to compensate for the taxes you’ll pay on such gains.

 How to Sell DSPP and DRIP Shares

 Both DSPPs and DRIPs allow you to purchase stock from a company or broker, and sometimes without paying a fee.
-DSPPs in particular often use third party transfer agents to handle the transactions.
+DSPPs in particular often use third-party transfer agents to handle the transactions.
 However, the shares of a DSPP are also illiquid, meaning that it’s very hard for you to sell the shares without the aid of a broker.
 As a result, it’s best to have a long-term strategy before investing in a DSPP since you won’t have as much control over selling them.
-The transfer agent you use, for example, will most likely need to determine the trade date for the sell.
+The transfer agent you use, for example, will most likely need to determine the trade date for the sale.

 In the case of a DRIP, you can purchase shares of a stock using the dividends of the existing stock you already own.
 When the time comes to sell the shares, you can do so independently since there is no broker.
-However, depending on the stock you’ve purchased you may need to contact a third party transfer agent in order to place the market order to complete the sale.
+However, depending on the stock you’ve purchased you may need to contact a third-party transfer agent in order to place the market order to complete the sale.
 Something important to keep in mind with DRIPs is they aren’t sold on the actual market, so when you complete a sale the company you purchased the stock from in the first place will purchase the stock back from you.

 Depending on your plan prospectus, there may be minimum dollar purchase requirements for both DSPPs and DRIPs, but it’s usually very low (around $10).